Hayk: Legend

-According to the accounts of Movses Khorenatsi and the anonymous Primary History, Hayk fought against and killed the tyrannical Babylonian king Bel (Belos, Belus).
+According to the accounts of Movses Khorenatsi and the anonymous Primary History, Hayk fought against and killed the tyrannical Babylonian king—described as a titan—Bel.
 Depending on the mythological tradition, Belus can refer to a symbolic Babylonian/Akkadian god of war or mythical founder of Babylon.
 Moses identifies Bel with the biblical Nimrod and gives a list of his ancestors and successors, drawing from the Bible and Abydenus via Eusebius's works.

 In Movses Khorenatsi's account (which he claims to have learned from Mar Abas Catina's writings), Hayk, son of Torgom, had a child named Aramaneak while he was living in Babylon.
-After the arrogant Titanid Bel made himself king over all, Hayk emigrated to the region near Mount Ararat with his extended family, servants, followers and about 300 warriors and founded a village called Haykashen.
+After the arrogant Bel made himself king over all, Hayk emigrated to the region near Ararad (Note: By Ararad, Khorenatsi meant the location where Noah's Ark landed.
+It is not to be confused in this instance with the Armenian province of Ayrarat or with today's Mount Ararat, which was not yet identified with the Biblical Ararat in Khorenatsi's time.
+In Book I, chapter 11, Khorenatsi places Ararad in the south of Armenia.) with his extended family, servants, followers and about 300 warriors and founded a village called Haykashen.
 On the way he had left a detachment in another settlement with his grandson Kadmos.
 Bel sent one of his sons to entreat him to return, but Hayk refused.
 Bel decided to march against him with a massive force, but Hayk was warned ahead of time by Kadmos of his pending approach.
 He assembled his own army along the shore of Lake Van and told them that they must defeat and kill Bel, or die trying to do so, rather than become his slaves.